 When to apply

-- The deadline for receiving applications is 31 January 2023.
+- The new extended deadline for receiving applications is 14 February 2023.
 We strongly recommend that you do not wait until the deadline but submit the application as early as you can to enable us to process your application as quickly as possible.

 *IsDB Member Countries: